 On the whole, entrepreneurs gave a very positive 2014 economic forecast.
 Most are preparing their operations and staff for increased sales, and many of the small business owners we surveyed believe that their profits will respond in kind.

-The survey also revealed that members of The Alternative Board were more likely than non-members to anticipate increased profits in 2014.
+The survey also revealed that members of business advisory services, The Alternative Board were more likely than non-members to anticipate increased profits in 2014.
 This is not a coincidence.
 The Alternative Board works to turn the self-employed into business owners, and there are several crucial differences between the two.
 Which one are you?
 Find out where you stand (and where you’d like to be) with this chart.

 Our extensive experience has shown that peer advisory boards and small business coaches are the most valuable feedback tools for business expansion —and the majority of entrepreneurs we surveyed concurred.
 Contact us today to discover the resources that are available to make 2014 your highest growth year yet!